Similarity dark energy models in Bianchi type - I space-time: Conclusion

 \section{Conclusion}

-In this paper, we have investigated some models of accelerating universe with minimal interaction between normal matter and anisotropic DE in anisotropic and inhomogeneous Bianchi I space-time.
-Generally, the models behave like an expanding, shearing and non-rotating universe in which flow vector is geodetic.
-On the basis of optimal systems of symmetries $X^{(1)}$ and $X^{(2)}$, we obtain two models (\ref{s1}) and (\ref{s2}) respectively.
+In this paper, we have investigated the role of DE with time dependent skewness parameters along the spatial directions that quantify the deviation of pressure from isotropy.
+Generally, the models behave like an expanding, shearing and non-rotating model of universe.
+Here, we obtain two similarity dark energy models (\ref{s1}) and (\ref{s2}) associated with $X^{(1)}$ and $X^{(3)}$ respectively.
 The main features of the work are as follows: \begin{itemize} \item The models are based on similarity solution of field equation and we have obtained the new class of exact solution. \item We have, in general discussed several physical features and geometrical properties of the models.
 However, as a special case, most notable aspect of the solutions have been studied that are non-singular in nature.
 All figures depicts interesting features of the present cosmological models in terms of DP and other physical parameters. \item In the derived models, the matter energy density and dark energy density remains positive.
-Therefore, the WEC and NEC are satisfied, which in turn imply that the derived models are physically realistic. \item As $t \rightarrow \infty$, $V \rightarrow \infty$ but $\rho^{(de)} \rightarrow 0$, hence the volume increases with passage of time while DE density decreases. \item The derived models seem to describes the dynamics of universe from big bang to present epoch and DE dominates the universe at present time which may be attributed to the current accelerated expansion of universe. \item Hypothetical DE is the most reasonable way of explaining why the universe is expanding at an ever increasing rate.
+Therefore, the WEC and NEC are satisfied, which in turn imply that the derived models are physically realistic. \item As $t \rightarrow \infty$, $\rho^{(de)} \rightarrow 0$, hence the DE density is decreasing function of time. \item The derived models seem to describes the dynamics of universe from big bang to present epoch and DE dominates the universe at present time which may be attributed to the current accelerated expansion of universe. \item Hypothetical DE is the most reasonable way of explaining why the universe is expanding at an ever increasing rate.
 DE plays a massive part in shaping our reality, however, it is to be noted that no body seems certain of what the dang stuff actually is.
 Future space mission hope to solve this mystery and shake up our current understanding of the universe.
-To our knowledge, this work is the first study of minimally interacting anisotropic DE with normal matter in Bianchi - I inhomogeneous space-time and its general form.
+To our knowledge, this work is the first study of minimally interacting DE with normal matter in Bianchi - I inhomogeneous space-time and its general form. \end{itemize}